rexcoleman/Hybrid-Data-Science-Methodology-Titanic/README.md

 This project leverages the popular "Titanic - Machine Learning from Disaster" Kaggle competition and can applied generally to a wide array of data science problems.

-Thank you for visiting my repository.
-I hope this project inspires you to implement a structured approach to avoid common data science pitfalls.
-I welcome comments: especially those that will help improve upon this concept.

 ![Model results plot](Images/TitanicResultsPlot.png)

 ![Model results table](Images/TitanicResultsTable.png)